hyperledger-labs/hyperledger-labs.github.io/labs/cordentity.md

 # Scope of Lab
 Cordentity is a self-contained CorDapp that integrates Hyperledger Indy, for decentralized identity, with the R3 Corda Platform.
-This project creates interoperability of two purpose-built ledger technologies, each with a focus on privacy.
+This lab creates interoperability of two purpose-built ledger technologies, each with a focus on privacy.
 Corda is designed to enable private transact and Indy is a ledger built specifically for self-sovereign identity.
 The integrated platforms reinforce each